Sydney Spiesel

-Sydney Z. Spiesel (b.
-1940) is a pediatrician specializing in adolescent medicine on the clinical faculty of the Yale University School of Medicine.
+Sydney Z. Spiesel (born 1940) is an American pediatrician specializing in adolescent medicine on the clinical faculty of the Yale University School of Medicine.

 Spiesel is a regular commentator for Slate magazine and National Public Radio.
 He is married to legal professor and author Christina O. Spiesel.

+Education

+For his undergraduate work, Spiesel attended Shimer College, then located in Mount Carroll, Illinois.
+He enrolled through the school's early entrance program, which since 1950 has allowed students to matriculate who have not received a high school diploma.
+He graduated from Shimer in 1961.